 Everyone is doing it… and yet SOMEHOW so few people do it well!

 It’s killing me.
-After 100 days of working in our new virtual offices, we should all be pros.
+After all this time working in our new virtual offices, we should all be pros.
 Instead, almost every day I see someone fail.
 Often, it’s a senior-level executive.
 Sometimes it’s a candidate making a first impression.
 It doesn’t matter.
 There are no more excuses.